d4nielmeyer/DeployingDeepLearningImageClassifier/deploying-mobile-app/README.md

-# deploying-mobile-app

-## About
+## Overview

+Analogous to the web app the same TensorFlow.js converted model will be used but now deployed as a mobile app.
+The output will be a mobile app that can be viewed on a simulator or your smartphone.

-This is a sample template repo showing how to use tensorflow.js with react native.
+The following lines illustrate how to use tensorflow.js with react native.

+## Demo

 Here is the app in action.